bekk/bekk-christmas/post/react/react-testing-library.md

 ## User interaction and asynchronicity

 Let’s say that when our button is clicked, it triggers the loading of some data, which is then rendered somehow.
-We can test this scenario with the user-event utility.
+We can test this scenario using the user-event utility and asynchronous queries.
 We’ll find the button, click it and then assert that the content eventually shows up.
 Let’s assume that the component `MyComponent` includes a button with the label "Load Data" and that the loaded content has the header "Your Data*"*.

 ```jsx
 import userEvent from "@testing-library/user-event";